military books by servicemembers.

 Many became acquainted with Chief Wiggles through his detailed and inspiring wartime “blog” on the internet.
 As a chief warrant officer in the Army National Guard with 34 years of service, he has served as an interrogator and Korean linguist.
 He has been to South Korea more than 50 times, functioning as an interrogation team chief, interpreter, and debriefer of North Korean defectors He was called to the Middle East in 1991 during Desert Storm, where he interrogated dozens of Iraqis.
 Saving Babylon recounts his experiences in Iraq during Operation Iraqi Freedom, from the start of the war through the capture of Saddam Hussein.

 Paul has worked for FedEx for the past 15 years, and is currently a World Wide Account Manager.
-He has taught supply chain management and operation management at the University of Utah and at Brigham Young University.” (insidescooplive.com) Chief Warrant Officer Paul Holton is the author of Saving Babylon.
+He has taught supply chain management and operation management at the University of Utah and at Brigham Young University.” (insidescooplive.com) Chief Warrant Officer Paul Holton is the author of Saving Babylon and Collateral Kindness.

 According to the book description of Saving Babylon, it “is the gripping account of an Army interrogator in the Iraq War.
 Holton’s techniques, honed over 34 years, got him inside the hearts of Iraqis.
 He dealt with the best and the worst of Iraqi society on a daily basis.
 He interrogated Iraqi generals, judges, political candidates, POWs and common crooks.
 He saw freedom take root.
 Holton saw more good being done than the media has ever published or broadcast.
 It’s time Americans read that side of the story.